-The Terry Scholars Program at UT Dallas provides ambitious student scholars the intellectual, social, cultural and financial support necessary for their preparation as the future leaders of Texas and our nation.
-It was established in 2006 when Houston-based Terry Foundation expanded its program to include UT Dallas.
-The Terry Foundation is one of the largest providers of private scholarships in the state of Texas having awarded scholarship funding to over 3,700 scholars state-wide since 1986.
-Their goal is to aid students who show promise of future leadership distinction and to provide ample funding to students who might not otherwise be able to attend college.
+The Terry Scholars Program at UT Dallas provides student scholars the intellectual, social, cultural and financial support necessary for their preparation as future leaders.
+The UT Dallas chapter of the traditional program, a four-year cohort experience, was established when the Houston-based Terry Foundation expanded its program in 2006.
+Transfer students were added in 2013 and receive funding for up to three years.
 Students interested in applying to the Terry Scholars Program must apply directly through the University.
 For more information, please visit the Terry Scholars Program website.

 The National Merit Scholars Program

 The National Merit Scholars Program at UT Dallas offers students a generous financial package and admission to the Collegium V Honors Program.
-In addition, the National Merit Scholars Program will host social, cultural and academic events to facilitate interaction between National Merit Scholars at UT Dallas.
+In addition, the National Merit Scholars Program hosts social, cultural and academic events to facilitate interaction between National Merit Scholars and UT Dallas faculty and guests.
 For more information regarding program eligibility and application guidelines, please see the National Merit Scholars Program website.

 The Office of Distinguished Scholarships

-The Office of Distinguished Scholarships supports students' efforts to realize their highest professional and intellectual future aspirations through distinguished national scholarships.
-National public policy and generous philanthropic giving have provided myriad scholarship opportunities for undergraduate students.
+The Office of Distinguished Scholarships supports students' efforts to realize their highest professional and intellectual aspirations through distinguished national scholarships.
+National public grants and generous philanthropic giving provide myriad scholarship opportunities for undergraduate students.
 Generally, a distinguished national scholarship has a national or international applicant pool of students in the top fifth of their academic class and provides an award or recognition to less than a third of applicants.
 For more information regarding featured scholarship eligibility and deadlines, please see the website for the Office of Distinguished Scholarships at UT Dallas.